mitchelljustin/pragmatic-lightning/index.md

 })
 ```

-Finally, tie it all together by checking for the `X-Purchase-Token` request header and returning the report if the header is a valid, paid purchase token.
+Finally, tie it all together by checking for a `X-Purchase-Token` request header and returning the report if the header is a valid, paid purchase token.

 ```javascript
 app.get("/weather", async (req, res) => {